6 Surprising Benefits of Exercise That Aren’t About Losing Weight

 However, balance is key.
 While moderate exercise strengthens the immune system, overtraining or pushing your body too hard without enough rest can have the opposite effect and weaken it over time.
 That’s why it’s important to listen to your body and give yourself enough recovery time between workouts.

-Builds Confidence and Self-Love
+Builds confidence and self-love

 Feeling strong and capable in your body can do wonders for your self-esteem.
 Exercise isn’t just about changing how you look; it’s about discovering what your body is capable of.